 Another way to avoid the summer slowdown is to focus on bundling.
 Bundling is when you combine multiple items that all relate to a certain theme and “bundle” them together into one listing.
 Creating bundles on Amazon is a genius way to own your own product page.
 This means that Amazon will most likely not compete with you.
 Not only that, but it would be really hard for other sellers to join your listing and drive your prices down.
-Creating bundles can be tricky, so I suggest getting the best resource on creating bundles: The Book of Bundles.
+Creating bundles can be tricky, so I suggest getting the best resource on creating bundles: The Wholesale Bundle System.

 7. Source Seasonally

 Independence Day is the most celebrated day in July, so if you have American flags or anything that is red, white, and blue, then be sure you have your items priced competitively.
 July is also National Grilling Month, so having a good selection of grilling tools or barbecue sauces is a good idea.

 It’s not too late, though, to focus on taking advantage of some Back to School profits!
 In August, the back-to-school selling season is in full swing.
 Of course, school supplies sell very well at this time, but try to expand your mind about what else happens during this season.
 Many summer vacations are planned in August right before school starts.
 As a result, many buyers are preparing for school very late in the game.
 Parents and college students rush to Amazon looking for school supplies, but they also look for new electronics, clothes, and textbooks.
 Remember, the sooner you get these items to an FBA warehouse, the better chance you have of getting the sale.
 To get the best training on selling Back to School items, check out The Selling Family’s Back to School Guide.

 8. Combine road trips with sourcing for inventory.